abbodi1406/BatUtil/YAOCTRI/README.md

 either the directory that contain "Office" folder (not Office folder path itself)

-or the drive letter if use .img file mounted as virtual DVD
+Configurator.cmd will auto detect the source for the drive letter of mounted .img file / DVD / USB

-you can also place Configurator.cmd script inside "Office" folder, and the path will be detected automatically
+you can also place Configurator.cmd script inside "Office" folder, and the path will be auto detected

 - If multiple versions are detected in the source, you will be prompted to choose one